Vaccinations work by giving small amounts of a weakened or dead form of a pathogen.

 Anti-vaccination groups claim that vaccines are unnatural and toxic, with an emphasis on the alleged risks of vaccines.
 It’s an issue that dates back to the 1880s when ‘anti-vaxxers’ protested in Leicester about the smallpox vaccine.

-Anti-vaccination social media pages have had an increase of 7.7 million followers from the UK and US during the COVID-19 pandemic.
+Anti-vaccination social media pages had an increase of 7.7 million followers from the UK and US during the COVID-19 pandemic.
 An investigation revealed that hundreds of NHS staff were members of an anti-vaxxer Facebook group that compared the COVID-19 vaccination to poison and are opposed to wearing masks.

 It’s become such a big issue that Labour proposed a new law to tackle the spread of fake anti-vaccination news during the pandemic.

 In 1998, a controversial paper linking the MMR vaccine to autism was published in the Lancet, authored by Andrew Wakefield and 12 others.
 The paper proposed a new syndrome called autistic enterocolitis that raised the possible link between a novel bowel disease, autism and the MMR vaccine.

 The paper got widespread publicity despite the fact that the sample size was small, it couldn’t be replicated and the design was uncontrolled.
 It later emerged that the team behind the paper had engaged in ethical misconduct.

-In 2017, the WHO declared the UK had eliminated measles after the country reached a high enough level of immunity to stop endemic transmission.
+In 2017, the WHO declared that the UK had eliminated measles after the country reached a high enough level of immunity to stop endemic transmission.
 However, in August 2019 the UK lost its measle-free status.

 It is thought that this can be traced back to the falling levels of MMR vaccinations between 1998 and 2004 – because these children are now at university, and that’s where the high level of measles and mumps are being reported.